ibm-cloud-docs/vsrx/vsrx-vlan-zone.md

 ## Example 2
 {: #vsrx-vlan2}

-In the next example, we have HA vSRX and a VLAN with three subnets:
+The next example depicts a HA vSRX and a VLAN with three subnets:

 * `10.208.110.121/29`
 * `10.186.228.145/28`